 Axolotls can be found in a variety of colors including black, grey, golden, albino, white with black eyes, and other colors.
-The wild type, and most commonly seen in the remaining canals of Xochimilcho Lake is the nearly black axolotl.
+The wild-type, and most commonly seen in the remaining canals of Xochimilco Lake is the nearly black axolotl.

 Most owners will find a filtered aquarium easier to maintain than one without a filter since unfiltered water will need frequent changing.
 However, if you do choose to have a filter on the tank, the filtration rate should be fairly slow and powerful filters that create strong currents should be avoided.
 Also, be sure that the filter intake is not in a position to trap the gills of your axolotl.

 If you have a filter, safe cleaning would consist of using a siphon to vacuum the bottom of the tank, and a 20 percent water change should be done weekly.

 If you are not using a filter, you will have to do a 20 percent water change every day or every other day.
 Never do a full water change as this creates a situation where the water chemistry changes too drastically for your pet axolotl.